JonPenaloza/RC-Vehicle-/README.md

-ECE 425 Microproccesor Systems
+## ECE 425 Microproccesor Systems

-Created by:
+### Created by:
 * Jonathan Penaloza
 * Ricardo Zaragoza

-Professor:
+### Professor:

 Aaron Nanas

-Introduction
+## Introduction
-The RC Vehicle utilized UART, PWM, and GPIO.
+The RC Vehicle project utilized the TM4C123GH6PM that had the ability to control using UART.
+The RC vehcile was able to responds through commands through comp port.

-Background and Methodology
+## Background and Methodology

-The first thing I had to do was buy a toy car.
-The bottome components had to be removed in order to create my own suspension.
-I needed to first create the suspension and place the tires in a proper form.
-Once the car was built the coding process began.
+The RC Vehicle utilized PWM, UART, and GPIO peripherals.
+With these peripherals, the page up arrow (^) was able to move the Rc forward, page down (V), RC car turn left using the servo (<), right (>), and space bar to stop the RC.
+TO revers the tires peripheral GPIO had to be utilized (PB6).
+Also, the ultra sonic sensor used GPIO using PC4 and PC5.

-Project Descrpition
+## Project Descrpition
 The RC Vehicle was created using the built in UART of TM4C123GH6PM.
 With the UART the vehicle was able to respond commands using the arrows on the keyboard and stop using spacebar.